-Review by Oomfer (taken for 1 to 6 months):
+Review by LawyerGal (taken for 6 months to 1 year):

 norethindrone: I was prescribed after having our daughter.
 I spent the last three months thinking I was pregnant but confused by every negative test.
 After reading all the online reviews I now understand why my period is over two months late

 Nora-Be (norethindrone): I asked my doctor to change my birth control because of migraines.
 He put me on Nora-Be and after 3 week I started with these side-effects: cramping, bloating, breast sensitivity, trouble sleeping, itchy scalp, and constipation, and still had a few migraines.
 I was like that for 2 weeks and had the doctor put me back on the loretadine b.c I used before for irregular periods.
 Would not recommend this medicine AT ALL!!!!